 - MSCP served disks

 - CRTL updates

-- COBOL and PASCAL updates
+- C, FORTRAN, PASCAL updates

 With each release more core operating system features will be available.
 Also, layered products and additional compiler updates (in the Cross Tools Kit) will be ready for use.